What to Bring

 Listen to your body but 15 minutes is a good amount of time to stay in a wild sauna before taking a break to cool down.
 Look out for a sand timer to help you gauge your time.
 Most hosts will give you a 5 minute warning before the end of your session.

-Always listen to your body but 15 minutes is a good amount of time to spend in a sauna before taking a break to cool down.
-There is usually a sand timer on the wall that can be turned so you can measure this.
-Most hosts will give you a 5 minute warning for the end of your session.
+Always listen to your body but if you're unsure, between 10 and 15 minutes is a good amount of time to spend in a sauna before taking a break to cool down.
+Many Wild Saunas have a sand timer on the wall to help you monitor this.
+Take time out as often as you need to stay comfortable.

 Take Time Out